-As an employee, your number one duty is to fulfil your obligations; this is why you were hired.
+Your number one duty as an employee is to fulfill your obligations; this is why you were hired.
 But sometimes, the task overpowers you, and you’re unable to do it alone.
-In this situation, it’s normal to send an email to your boss asking for help.
+In this situation, emailing your boss asking for help is normal.

 Continuously stressing about one aspect of your work may impact your productivity negatively.
 While you can try, you cannot fix everything on your own.
 Everyone needs a little help sometimes.
 And in some cases, the person in the best position to help you is your boss.